A/PROF CHRISTOPHER LIM

 ABOUT CHRIS

 Chris is a graduate of the prestigious Australian and Aotearoa Hepatic, Pancreatic and Biliary Association Fellowship program, receiving the Padbury Trophy for outstanding performance in the exit examinations.
-He trained at the highest volume pancreatic centre in Australia, Royal North Shore Hospital in Sydney and recently became a Clinical Associate Professor with the Australian National University.
+He trained at the highest volume pancreatic centre in Australia, Royal North Shore Hospital in Sydney and is a Clinical Associate Professor with the Australian National University.

 Aside from his technical excellence, patients and colleagues value Chris for his calm and warm presence, as well as his sense of utmost responsibility towards his patients.